Deadline: November 15, 2023

 - Studies focused on issues related to the environment, natural resources, sustainability, or energy, and pursuing a program or course of study that is consistent with the Division's mission.

-The Division's fellowship committee will select the fellowship recipient by the end of 2022.
+The Division's scholarship committee will select the scholarship recipient by the end of 2023.
 A short presentation of the project might be required as a second step of the application process.

 Awards are based on: